 - Research ethics

-It is the aim of the Field Research Method Lab to expand its coverage and develop further discourses.
+It is the aim of the Field Research Methods Lab Blog to expand its coverage and develop further discourses.
 We welcome new contributions from any researchers who wish to share their invaluable field experiences as well as responses to existing postings.
-Please e-mail either Dr Lee Mager, the blog’s editorial manager (email@example.com) with your ideas including a short abstract and brief biography.
+Please e-mail seac.admin[at]lse.ac.uk your ideas including a short abstract and brief biography.
 You may also contact the Blog Editor, Professor Hyun Bang Shin (h.b.shin[at]lse.ac.uk) for discussing any publication-related queries.

 About the Editor

 Hyun Bang Shin is Professor in Geography and Urban Studies at the Department of Geography and Environment and the Director of the Saw Swee Hock Southeast Asia Centre at the London School of Economics and Political Science.
 He is also editor of the International Journal of Urban and Regional Research.
 His research centres on the critical analysis of the political economic dynamics of urbanisation with particular attention to cities in Asian countries such as China, South Korea, Malaysia, Vietnam, and Singapore.
 His most recent project on circulating urbanism and (Asian) capital has also brought him to work on Quito, Manila, Iskandar Malaysia, Kuwait City and London.
 His research themes include speculative urbanisation; the politics of redevelopment; displacement; gentrification; housing; the right to the city; mega-events as urban spectacles; mega-projects.
 He has been the editor of the Field Research Methods Lab blog since its foundation.